Why choose the SAOA Medical Malpractice Scheme Policy?

 About the policy

 In order to answer this question properly, we need to look at various clauses in your medical malpractice policy wording.
-Please have a copy of the policy wording document and the master policy schedule to refer to while you read this response.
+Please have a copy of the policy wording document and the master policy schedule handy to refer to while you read this response.

 - Cover is Provided “Within Territorial Limits”